sweeneyde/mutable_lattice/README.md

 Install this package with `python -m pip install mutable_lattice`.

-Run the tests with `python -m mutable_lattice.tests`.
+Run the tests with `python -m mutable_lattice.test`.

 # Demo

-The following constructs a sublattice of `Z^3`, adds some vectors to it, then tests which vectors are in the integer span of the previously added vectors.
+The following constructs a sublattice of Z^3, adds some vectors to it, then tests which vectors are in the integer span of the previously added vectors.

 ```pycon